 - 1 (14.5-ounce) can diced tomatoes

-- 1 (16-ounce) jar salsa I use mild
+- 1 (16-ounce) jar salsa, I use mild

-- 1 (11-ounce) can whole corn drained
+- 1 (11-ounce) can whole corn, drained

-- 2 (15-ounce) cans black beans drained and rinsed
+- 2 (15-ounce) cans black beans, drained and rinsed

-- 1 cup fresh cilantro chopped
+- 1 cup fresh cilantro, chopped

-- 1 cup Monterrey jack cheese shredded
+- 1 cup Monterrey jack cheese, shredded

-- tortilla chips coarsely chopped
+- tortilla chips, coarsely chopped

-- In a medium pot, add chicken and cover with 1 inch of water.
+- In a medium pot, add chicken (6) and cover with 1 inch of water.
 Add 1 tablespoon of salt.
-On medium-high heat, bring water to a roaring boil.
+On medium-high heat, bring water to a boil.
 Remove from heat and cover tightly for 30 minutes or until there's no longer any pink in chicken.
 Remove chicken from pot, let stand until cool enough to handle, then dice.

-- Sautee onion, red pepper, and jalapeno in a large pot until very soft.
-Add garlic and saute for 2 minutes.
-Add salt, black pepper, chili powder, oregano, smoked paprika, and cumin.
+- Sautee onion (1), red pepper (1), and jalapeno (1/2-1) in a large pot until very soft.
+Add garlic (1) and saute for 2 minutes.
+Add salt (1/2 teaspoon), black pepper (1/4 teaspoon), chili powder (1 tablespoon), oregano (1 tablespoon), smoked paprika (1 teaspoon), and cumin (1 teaspoon).
 Saute for about 1 minute.